 We are not only the pioneers of providing technical assistance to Indian tribes, tribal organizations and government agencies, but we have established ourselves as the true leaders in providing training sessions, on-site consultations, and publication services throughout Indian country.

-The following distance learning courses are available to participants.
-To establish a user account or to obtain course enrollment information contact NIJC Staff Attorney, Raquelle Myers, at (707) 579-5507, email@example.com or NIJC Distance Learning Project Associate, Carol Oliva, at (360) 374-3359, firstname.lastname@example.org.
+The following distance learning courses are available at no cost to participants.
+Click on the following link to request course enrollment: http://eepurl.com/cbvgdT.
+If you have any questions, please contact NIJC Program Specialist, Barry Litchfield, at (707) 579-5507, firstname.lastname@example.org or NIJC Distance Learning Project Associate, Carol Oliva, at (360) 374-3359, email@example.com.
 Or you may log-in as a guest for limited access to site resources.